jrenaud90/TidalPy/Documentation/radiogenics_x/radiogenics_models.md

 It provides `decay_constant()` [s$^{-1}$] and `specific_heating(time, ref_time)` [W kg$^{-1}$]. `c_IsotopeRadiogenics` holds a `std::vector<c_Isotope>` and sums the specific heating of each member before scaling by the layer mass.

-Python does not see the struct. `IsotopeRadiogenics` takes parallel arrays instead and reads them back through properties of the same names.
+`IsotopeRadiogenics` is the Python wrapper to this struct.
+It takes parallel arrays and reads them back through properties of the same names.

 ```python
 from TidalPy.radiogenics_x import IsotopeRadiogenics